codefresh-io/argo-hub/workflows/gitops-promotion/versions/0.0.1/README.md

 ## Summary

 Templates for doing GitOps-style promotions of microservices from one K8s environment to another.
 Assumes that you have a GitOps monorepo containing subdirectories that represent environments, each of which contains the manifests for deploying that environment to a K8s cluster.

-Supported manifest types include Kustomize, Helm Charts, and raw YAML files.
+Supported manifest types include **Kustomize**, **Helm Charts**, and **raw YAML** files.

 ## Templates